doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 ## Takeaways For Next Time...

-1. If not already there, copy context to the IDE and open the files.
+1. If not already there, copy context into the IDE and open the files.
 1. Reference the problem statement/question explicitly and chat with Copilot at a high level to get a plan.
-1. Trade off between feeding it all the context and applying the context you know to the responses.
+1. Trade off feeding it all the context vs applying the context you know to the responses.
 1. Iterate on the solution.
 Ask for small changes incrementally.
 1. Ask for help with the parts you're stuck on.
 Copilot is a great Cryptanalyst - good at guessing the next word in a sentence.
 1. Have fun!